Q: My five-year-old daughter recently asked me about our financial situation. What's the best way to respond?

 You may not feel comfortable talking about money with your daughter.
-But while she may be too young to understand more than the basics, this may be the right time to turn this opportunity into a teachable moment.
-Helping young children build financial literacy can pay great benefits for them in the long run.
+But while she may be too young to understand more than the basics, this could be an opportunity for a teachable moment.
+Helping young children build financial literacy can reap great rewards for them in the long run.

-More than 40% of the world lives on less than $2 a day2.
-These are the families that don't have enough.
-About three-quarters of people in America live paycheck to paycheck, so they're in the "just enough" group.
-The "more than enough" group can afford to pay for what they need and still have money left over to save for later, to spend on things they may not need but would like to have, and to share with people who don't have enough3.
+Nearly 10% of the world lives on less than $2 a day.2 These are the families that don't have enough.
+Most of their energy goes toward meeting basic needs: food, shelter and clothing.
+About two thirds of people in America live paycheck to paycheck, so they're in the "just enough" group.3 If they had an unexpected, large expense, many families would have to take out a loan or pawn something.
+The "more than enough" group can afford to pay for what they need (food, shelter, clothing) and still have money left over to save for later, to spend on wants (things they may not need but would like to have), and to share with people who don't have enough.

-You may want to let her know that your family is in this third group, and talk about what that means.
+You may want to let her know that your family is in this third group, and talk about what that means in your family.
 For example, while we don't have unlimited money, we have enough for all our needs, some of our wants, some to save and some to share.

-You can find a variety of helpful information for teaching your child about money management in the "Family and Money" section at bettermoneyhabits.com, including a video called "Teachable Money Moments for Your Child."
+You can find a variety of helpful information for teaching your child about money management in the Saving & Budgeting section at bettermoneyhabits.com.

 Connect with an advisor and start a conversation about your goals.

 9am - 9pm Eastern, Monday - Friday

 1 Adapted from the ideas of “More Than Money.”

 2 World Bank data, 2019. http://iresearch.worldbank.org/PovcalNet/home.aspx